Minorities Intro

 Concerning people-groups, there are three things I believe,

-and I believe Jesus will agree with me, when He and I meet face-to-face.
+and I believe Jesus will confirm these things, when He and I meet face-to-face.

-1) All people-groups have unique difficulties that other people-groups scarcely understand.
+1) All people-groups have unique difficulties that no one else can really understand.

 3) God has behavioral standards that everyone must equally comply with,

 no matter their history or circumstances.
-This is one facet of social equity.
+This is one facet of equity and equality.

 Remember, the 10 Commandments and the very demanding 'Levitical Law'?

-It was specifically written for a huge group of newly freed slaves.
+They were specifically written for a huge group of newly-freed slaves, the Israelites.

-There were specific punishments for breaking the rules.
+There were specific punishments for breaking the rules, sometimes death.

 This tells us that God's has equitable standards for everyone.